xccyue/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I am Chaoyue Xing, a passionate undergraduate student who has learned various tools in data mining and machine learning and eager to put my knowledge into practice.
 I spent the first two years of my college life at Shandong University which equipped me with solid programming and mathematics skills.
-I’m currently undertaking the honours year of my Bachelor degree.
+I’m currently undertaking the honours year of my Bachelor degree, and my project is mainly about the 3D dance generation conditioned on music.